 Seafloor is Never Limited by Computer Vision

 Barrera said he has not run into any hurdles working on the alwaysAI platform to date.
 “I am a big proponent of fast prototyping,” he explained.
 “Having a platform that works at a high speed makes it easy to use.
 One of the reasons why we use alwaysAI is that it allows us to prototype as quickly as we come up with ideas.
-Seafloor is never limited by CV.”
+Seafloor is never limited by computer vision.”

 Barrera advised developers to try out the alwaysAI platform.
 “The flexibility and communication between the team and their customer base is unparalleled,” he continued.
 “If you try it, you’ll then realize how easy it is.
 If you do run into a hurdle, the alwaysAI team will quickly come to your rescue.”